-Since so many disappointed people are hanging on to my little political site, calling me an asshole, a moron, a retard for pointing out that a child molester’s dying isn’t necessarily all bad (makes it hard for them to terrorize any more teens), I realize that they might be waiting for some acknowledgment of the beloved entertainer’s penchant for sweetness and light.
-Some simpatico in agreeing that Specialness did, indeed, flood pink-perfumed wonderful into this colorless world.
+Since so many disappointed people are hanging on to my little political site, calling me an asshole, a moron, a retard for pointing out that a child molester’s dying isn’t necessarily all bad (makes it hard for them to terrorize any more teens), I realize that they might be waiting for some acknowledgment of the beloved entertainer’s penchant for bringing sweetness and light to our dull little lives.
+Some acknowledgement that His Specialness did indeed paint the world all pink-perfumed and wonderful, and, so, thanks for that.

 5.)
 Michael Jackson’s Chimp Bubbles Tried to Commit Suicide in 2003.

 4.)
-Mr. Potato Head, Previously Known to Be Inanimate, Pukes.
+Mr. Potato Head, Previously Thought to Be Inanimate, Forced To Puke.

 3.)
-Louie The Llama’s Baby Kin Torn Apart by Dogs.
+Lola The Llama Torn Apart by Dogs.

 2.)
 Jackson’s Nanny Routinely Pumped His Stomach to Keep Him Alive.